 While vocal EQ is similar to other forms of equalization, it's important to note that this skill is an entire skill on its own.
 For one thing, every voice is unique.
 There's a huge difference in how you might process male and female vocals alone, which can make it difficult to produce clarity consistently throughout all of your mixes.

 Here are a couple of ways in which you may go about processing your vocal using an equalizer.
-Don't forget that every song is different-- What methods you use on one track may not work whatsoever for a different song and set of circumstances.
+Don't forget that every song is different.
+The methods you use on one track may not work whatsoever for a different song and set of circumstances.

 These more general filters can be used to add a more general boost to a section of an EQ or reduce frequencies across a certain section of a signal.
 These larger filters can make more of a drastic difference to the overall tone of the vocal.